alvsanand/apify-your-infra-with-crossplane/docs/know-the-basis.md

 For example, Bucket in the AWS Provider corresponds to an actual S3 Bucket in AWS.
 There is a one-to-one relationship and the changes on managed resources are reflected directly on the corresponding resource in the provider.
 You can see all available managed resources running this command ```kubectl get crds | grep aws | sort``` and the API specification in the [documentation](https://doc.crds.dev/github.com/crossplane/provider-aws).

-### 1.1 Create a S3 Bucket
+### 1.1 Simple MR

-Now, we are going to create a Bucket and test that is working.
+Now, we are going to create a S3 Bucket and test that is working.

 - Create the MR for the bucket.